Pyramid of the Moon: Background and history

 Between 150 BC and 500 AD, a Mesoamerican culture built a flourishing metropolis on a plateau about 22 km2.
 The ethnicity of the inhabitants of Teotihuacan is a subject of debate, therefore "Teotihuacan" is the name used to refer to both the civilization and the capital city of these people.
 Teotihuacan was a highly influential civilization in Mesoamerica.
 The city was home to a religious complex which was the religious center of all of Mesoamerica.
 The people who lived there constructed a city conducive to religious life and worship by incorporating cosmology into every aspect of the urban plan.

 During the initial phase of Teotihuacan, called Tzacualli (0–150 AD), ingenious building systems were developed to erect the monumental bases of the Pyramids of the Moon and the Sun.
 The Teotihuacan metropolis has a planified urbanization with main axis, and a huge palace surrounded by 15 monumental pyramids.
 It was said by the Aztecs to have been surmounted by a huge stone figure related to the moon.
 This figure was uncovered (weighing 22 metric tons and was somehow lifted to the top of the pyramid) and it represents the Great Goddess as a water deity.

 Beginning in 1998, archaeologists excavated beneath the Pyramid of the Moon.
 Tunnels dug into the structure have revealed that the pyramid underwent at least six renovations; each new addition was larger and covered the previous structure.

 As the archaeologists burrowed through the layers of the pyramid, they discovered artifacts that provide the beginning of a timeline to the history of Teotihuacan.
 In 1999, a team led by Saburo Sugiyama, associate professor at Aichi Prefectural University in Japan and adjunct faculty at Arizona State University, and Ruben Cabrera of Mexico's National Institute of Anthropology and History, found a tomb apparently made to dedicate the fifth phase of construction.
 It contains four human skeletons, animal bones, jewelry, obsidian blades, and a wide variety of other offerings.
 Archeologists estimated that the burial occurred between 100 and 200 AD.

 Another tomb dedicated to The Great Goddess was discovered in 1998.
 It is dated to the fourth stage of construction.
 It contained a single human male sacrificial victim as well as a wolf, jaguar, puma, serpent, bird skeletons, and more than 400 other relics which include large greenstone and obsidian figurines, ceremonial knives, and spear points.

+Shooting

+On April 20, 2026, a gunman opened fire from atop of the Pyramid of the Moon killing one Canadian tourist and injuring 13 others.
+The shooter died by suicide at the scene.